department-of-veterans-affairs/lighthouse-github-actions/README.md

 Github Actions that help teams use the Ligthhouse Internal Developer Hub

-## Techdocs Action
+## TechDocs Action

-This action creates a [Kubernetes Job](https://github.com/department-of-veterans-affairs/lighthouse-github-actions/blob/main/example-techdocs-job.yaml) that will generate and publish your Techdocs for the Lighthouse Internal Developer Portal.
+This action creates a [Kubernetes Job](https://github.com/department-of-veterans-affairs/lighthouse-github-actions/blob/main/example-techdocs-job.yaml) that will generate and publish your TechDocs for the Lighthouse Internal Developer Portal.

 ### Overview

-The Kubernetes Job consists of two containers: a [git-sync](https://github.com/kubernetes/git-sync) container and a [Techdocs](https://github.com/department-of-veterans-affairs/lighthouse-developer-portal/blob/main/techdocs/Dockerfile.techdocs) container.
-The `git-sync` container is an initContainer that pulls a git repository to a shared volume so the Techdocs container has a copy of all markdown files.
-The `Techdocs` container then uses the [Techdocs-cli](https://backstage.io/docs/features/techdocs/cli) to generate and publish your documentation to the Lighthouse S3 bucket.
+The Kubernetes Job consists of two containers: a [git-sync](https://github.com/kubernetes/git-sync) container and a [TechDocs](https://github.com/department-of-veterans-affairs/lighthouse-developer-portal/blob/main/techdocs/Dockerfile.techdocs) container.
+The `git-sync` container is an initContainer that pulls a git repository to a shared volume so the TechDocs container has a copy of all markdown files.
+The `TechDocs` container then uses the [TechDocs-cli](https://backstage.io/docs/features/techdocs/cli) to generate and publish your documentation to the Lighthouse S3 bucket.

-### Techdocs Prerequisites
+### TechDocs Prerequisites

 The root directory of your repository contains: